anubha-sap/sales-and-service-cloud-extensions/VehicleServiceExtensionSample/Files/service.md

   NOTE: Once you create XSUAA instance, a secret will be created which will have details like ClientID, clientSecret, tokenURL etc which will be needed in the following steps. **Kindly give the secret names as "destination-service-binding" and "xsuaa-service-binding" for destination and xsuaa services respectively**

 4. Create Destinations in BTP:\
-  There will be two Destinations -
+A Destination is a configuration setting used to define how applications or services hosted on the platform can connect to external systems, services, or APIs.
+In our application, we will be using two destinations:
     * First, used by buildapps to connect the application in kyma:

     ![Case ExtensionField ](../Images/K1.png "Case fields")